OkotieAsiekunmoritse/altschool-cloud-exercises-project/README.md

 193.16.20.35/29 <br>
 What is the Network IP, number of hosts, range of IP addresses and broadcast IP from this subnet? <br><br>
 Instruction: <br>
-**Submit all your answer as a markdown file in the folder for this exercise**
+**Submit all your answers as a markdown file in the folder for this exercise**